wisniewski94/llemonstack/docs/NOTES.md

 **Code:**

+- [x] Add llmn version output to versions script

+- [ ] Add verbose logging to each log level? or just to debug

 - [ ] Remove all config.initialize() calls except for in cli.ts

 - [ ] Replace silent option in scripts with relayer logging